 Learn How to Use Support Vector Machines (SVM) for Data Science

 Mastering machine learning algorithms isn’t a myth at all.
 Most beginners start by learning regression.
 It is simple to learn and use, but does that solve our purpose?
 Of course not!
 Because there is a lot more in ML beyond logistic regression and regression problems!
-For instance, have you heard of support vector regression and support vector machines or SVM?
+For instance, have you heard of support vector regression and support vector machines algorithm or SVM?

 Think of machine learning algorithms as an armory packed with axes, swords, blades, bows, daggers, etc. You have various tools, but you ought to learn to use them at the right time.
 As an analogy, think of ‘Regression’ as a sword capable of slicing and dicing data efficiently but incapable of dealing with highly complex data.
 That is where ‘Support Vector Machines’ acts like a sharp knife – it works on smaller datasets, but on complex ones, it can be much stronger and more powerful in building machine learning models.